-Building and implementing a regional BRT system will require ongoing and consistent outreach with diverse audiences across Northern Virginia.
-Public engagement is essential as planning continues for each individual BRT route but should also be considered as part of developing branding and marketing materials that speak to public audiences.
-This Action Plan highlights the importance of ongoing education about what BRT is and its benefits to encourage behavioral changes in choice of travel modes, and the region's efforts to expand high-quality, efficient, affordable transit solutions across Northern Virginia.
-In collaboration with jurisdictions and agencies, minimizing duplication, NVTA will educate key stakeholders and partners across Planning District 8, to build community champions and the knowledge necessary to advance BRT; in addition to the optimization of bus service more broadly.
+The regional BRT system will require ongoing and consistent outreach with a range of audiences across Northern Virginia.
+Public engagement will be essential as planning continues for each individual BRT route but should also be considered as part of developing branding and marketing materials that speak to public audiences.
+This Action Plan also highlights the importance of ongoing education about what BRT is and its benefits to encourage behavioral changes in choice of travel modes.
+It is recommended that NVTA lead in educating key stakeholders, including the business community, in order to build the kind of community champions that are needed to advance BRT.